marktodman/voyage-vert/testing.md

 - Extra whitespace was deleted
 - Indentation was corrected
 - Two lines spaces between functions and classes
 - All lines adjusted to <80 characters.
-Except one in the URLS which remains at 82 characters.
+Except one in the urls.py which remains at 82 characters.
 The hashtag noqa was applied to pass the PEP8 validation as code readability was not an issue.

 ---
 ## AUTOMATED TESTING